Minor Pentatonic Scales Over II-Valt-I Sequence - 5 Jazz Guitar Licks

 Let's take a Bb major II-Valt-I sequence.
 We have two chords : Cm7 (II), F7 (V) and Bbmaj7(I).

-- We'll play a G minor pentatonic scale over Cm7 (II).
+- We will be playing a G minor pentatonic scale over Cm7 (II).
 G is the Vth degree of Cm7.
-As you can see in the chart below, playing Gm penta over Cm7 it will bring two interesting tones, the ninth (9) and the eleventh (11).
+As you can see in the chart below, playing Gm penta over Cm7 will bring two interesting tones, the ninth (9) and the eleventh (11).

 |Interval names against Cm7||5||b7||R||9||11|

-- On the V chord (F7), we will play another minor pentatonic scale a semitone up the previous pentatonic (Gm).
-Then, we will play Abm penta for F7.
+- On the V chord (F7), we will be playing play another minor pentatonic scale a semitone up the previous pentatonic (Gm).
+Then, we will be playing play Abm penta for F7.
 It will bring tension because of the altered tones #9, #11, b13, b7, b9.

 |Interval names against F7||#9||#11||b13||b7||b9|

-- On the I chord (Bbmaj7), we will play the third minor pentatonic scale which is a semitone up the previous (Ab) and logically two semitones up the first (Gm).
-So we will play Am pentatonic scale over Bbmaj7.
-We will get the 7, 9, 3, #11 and 13th of the I chord.
+- On the I chord (Bbmaj7), we will be playing the third minor pentatonic scale which, is a semitone up the previous (Ab) and logically two semitones up the first (Gm).
+So, we will be playing Am pentatonic scale over Bbmaj7 in order to get the 7, 9, 3, #11 and 13th of the I chord.